opdavies/oliverdavies.uk/source/_posts/2015-12-22-entityform.md

 ---
 title: Programmatically Load an Entityform in Drupal 7
+excerpt: How to programmatically load, render and embed an entityform in Drupal 7.
 tags:
     - drupal
     - drupal-7
     - drupal-planet
     - entityform
-meta:
-    description: How to programmatically load, render and embed an entityform in Drupal 7.
-use: [posts]
 ---
-{% block excerpt %}
 I recently had my first experience using the [Entityform module](https://www.drupal.org/project/entityform) in a project.
 It was quite easy to configure with different form types, but then I needed to embed the form into an overlay.
 I was expecting to use the `drupal_get_form()` function and render it, but this didn’t work.

 Here are the steps that I took to be able to load, render and embed the form.
-{% endblock %}

-{% block content %}
 ## Loading the Form

 The first thing that I needed to do to render the form was to load an empty instance of the entityform using `entityform_empty_load()`.
 In this example, `newsletter` is the name of my form type.